-The basic rule, where managers get in trouble, is: any event outside of work does not create morale.
-It only allows whatever morale exists to surface and grow.
-If you take a miserable team out to an amazing event, they return to misery.
+The basic rule for managers who are trying to “build morale” or “team build” is: any event outside of work or conference room exercise does not create morale.
+Those things only allow whatever morale exists to surface, and if it’s healthy, to possibly grow.
+But if you take a dysfunctional team out to an amazing event, they return to misery.
 Take a happy team out to a horrible event, they return to happiness.
 It’s the experience at work that defines morale and you can’t fix a team through events alone.

 Real morale requires consistently giving people work they care about, treating them fairly even in difficult situations and creating a culture of trust and shared values.
 This is harder to achieve in many organizations than obtaining budget to spend, which explains why so many poorly managed organizations spend so much on “morale”.